monacodelisa/MonaCodeLisa/README.md

 - **Email Address**: My email has also changed to match the new branding.
 Please check the [new domain](https://esthersoftware.dev) for updated contact details.

 Let this mark the end of anyone addressing me as `Mona`.
-It was never part of my name—it was simply a fragment of my old username.
+It was never part of my name - it was simply a fragment of my old username.

 I hope this clears up any confusion moving forward.